-Supply chains could also consider adopting key tenets of the sharing economy: making shared use of assets, people and data.
-Rather than operate logistics in the silo, companies could consider pairing up with third parties and partners to share storage, transport and technology in order to optimise utilisation and to maintain a more fluid supply chain.
+Some aspects of logistics stand to benefit strongly from the sharing economy, but only if companies intelligently embrace these disruptive business models.
+Supply chains need to consider adopting key tenets of the sharing economy: making shared use of assets, people and data.
+Rather than operate logistics in the silo, companies could consider pairing up with third parties and partners to share storage, transport and technology to optimise utilisation and maintain a more fluid supply chain.

 Intra-enterprise supply chain visibility also matters, and the trend is clearly towards better insights.
 Thanks to the Internet of Things (IoT), companies can now measure inventory levels and stock movements automatically as millions of sensors instantly report back to a central hub.
 Sensors can track goods all the way from the factory floor through to the store.

-This wealth of data provides the opportunity for advanced analytics: analysing logistics and supply chain activity more deeply than ever before in order to better optimise supply chain operations.
+This wealth of data provides the opportunity for advanced analytics: analysing logistics and supply chain management activity more deeply than ever before in order to better optimise supply chain operations.
 Doing so reduces costs and irons out the glitches that today’s customers find so intolerable.
 In fact, supply chain data is now so detailed that companies can build a virtual version of a supply chain called a digital twin.
 Digital twins can be tweaked and modified to find improved ways of operating – which can then be implemented in the real world.

+Gartner also predicts that through 2024, 50% of supply chain organisations will implement applications that support the capabilities of artificial intelligence and advanced analytics.
 Indeed, digital supply chain optimisation is no longer optional, and leaders in logistics innovation look to advanced tools such as artificial intelligence (AI) and indeed intelligent automation to get the most out of their supply chains.
 AI has the ability to analyse and optimise supply chain data to a level that cannot be matched by humans utilising data analytics tools.

 Companies with complex logistics or vast supply chains have high expertise in supply chain management, but less expertise when it comes to digital transformation and innovation.
 An experienced technology partner will enable your organisation to get the most of the latest logistics and supply chain trends.